HortonworksUniversity/Security_Labs/HDP-2.6-MITKDC.md

 - **Restart HDFS service via Ambari**.
 This is needed for Hadoop to recognize the group mappings (else the `hdfs groups` command will not work)

-- Execute the following on the Ambari node:
+- Once HDFS has been restarted, execute the following on the Ambari node:
 ```
 export PASSWORD=BadPass#1